mtraver/environmental-sensor/README.md

   device ID (the device ID you use when making the cert must be the same as the one you set when adding the device to the registry).
 - Create a subscription to the registry's telemetry topic.
-Configure it to push to the ``/_ah/push-handlers/telemetry`` endpoint of the receiver app.
+Configure it to push to the ``/_ah/push-handlers/telemetry`` endpoint of the web app.
-  This is how IoT Core is tied to the receiver app.
+  This is how IoT Core is tied to the web app.

 The end-to-end flow is like this:
 1. A device sends a payload (in this case a protobuf; see [measurement.proto](measurement.proto)) to IoT Core.
 2. IoT Core publishes the payload as a Pub/Sub message to the registry's telemetry Pub/Sub topic.
-3. Pub/Sub pushes the message to the receiver app's endpoint, as configured in the subscription to the topic.
+3. Pub/Sub pushes the message to the web app's endpoint, as configured in the subscription to the topic.
-4. The receiver app receives the request, decodes the payload, and writes it to the database.
+4. The web app receives the request, decodes the payload, and writes it to the database.

 ## Setting up Google Cloud Pub/Sub logging